digitallinguistics/app/.github/CONTRIBUTING.md

 `dist/`    | Production code for the app.
 The contents of this folder are deployed to the production server on release, and a staging server on pull requests.
 `docs/`    | Developer documentation.
 The contents of this folder are deployed to https://developer.digitallinguistics/app.
 `src/`     | Source code for the app.
 Test files should live alongside their source components.
 `test/`    | Configuration code and fixtures for tests.
-Test specs should _not_ be placed here.
+Test specs should _not_ be placed here unless they are tests having to do with the development environment.

 ## App Structure